neon-bindings/rfcs/text/0000-simplified-module-org.md

 # Summary
 [summary]: #summary

-A simpler organization of the modules in `neon::*`, to make it easier to know how to import from Neon.
+A re-organization of the modules in `neon::*`, designed to optimize:
+- The learnability and understandability of the API docs;
+- The convenience of importing from Neon;
+- Names that reflect abstractions of the JavaScript language (e.g., values and execution contexts), instead of the JavaScript engine (e.g., memory management and VMs).

 # Motivation
 [motivation]: #motivation

-For a user of Neon, a granular organization of the Neon library makes it hard to remember where to import things from.
-(For the maintainers of Neon, it's nice to keep the library's internal module sizes small, but there's no reason we need to impose all the details of internal layout of the project on its public API.)
+The current organization of Neon's modules makes it both difficult to know where to find APIs and inconvenient to import them.

 This RFC proposes two major changes:

-1. Group most of the public Neon APIs into a smaller number of coarse-grained top-level modules.
-2. Create a `neon::prelude` module that re-exports the most commonly needed APIs, so that most projects can get away with just using:
+1. Create a `neon::prelude` module that re-exports the most commonly-needed APIs, so that most projects can get away with just using:
 ```rust
 use neon::prelude::*;
 ```
+2. Reorganize the APIs into smaller but non-nested modules, each oriented around a tightly-defined concept that matches a user's intuition.

-This "prelude pattern" is very popular in the Rust ecosystem.
+The "prelude pattern" is very popular in the Rust ecosystem.
 It's especially convenient for newcomers just getting started with an API, for tutorials and presentations, and for rapid prototyping.
+But it's perfectly appropriate for production use as well.

+Organizing the APIs into smaller modules makes it easier to guess and to remember where a particular API is defined.
+Avoiding hierarchical nesting also makes it easier to remember, since it doesn't require remembering the entire nested path from the Neon crate root.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation